faenrandir/a_careful_examination/content/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **2018**&nbsp; Anderson states "we are not a wealthy people"

-    Elder Anderson may have misled Zimbabwe's prime minister {{ link(text="regarding the wealth of the Church", path="/we-are-not-a-wealthy-people/") }}.
+    Elder Anderson may have misled Zimbabwe's prime minister [regarding the wealth of the Church](/we-are-not-a-wealthy-people/).

 * **2018**&nbsp; obfuscation of living allowances

-    {{ link(text="An analysis", path="/how-transparent-was-lds-church-with-living-allowances/") }} of the transparency of the Church regarding living allowances suggests some lack of transparency.
-For example, the Church newsroom appears to have obfuscated living allowances in {{ link(text="this section", path="/how-transparent-was-lds-church-with-living-allowances/#lds-newsroom-obfuscation") }}.
+    [An analysis](/how-transparent-was-lds-church-with-living-allowances/) of the transparency of the Church regarding living allowances suggests some lack of transparency.
+For example, the Church newsroom appears to have obfuscated living allowances in [this section](/how-transparent-was-lds-church-with-living-allowances/#lds-newsroom-obfuscation).

 * **2013--2020**&nbsp; misleading footnotes in Gospel Topics essays and Come Follow Me Manual